bus710/embassy-rp2040-template/README.md

 Embassy-rs libraries' version can be found in the [repo](https://github.com/embassy-rs/embassy).
 Each version may vary.
 When the [executor's version](https://github.com/embassy-rs/embassy/blob/main/embassy-executor/Cargo.toml) is 0.7.0, the other libraries can be 0.4.0.

 If you see there is any error even after all the [dependencies](./Cargo.toml) got updated, the [toolchain file](./rust-toolchain.toml) can be used to point something older version of rust toolchain.

+## Troubleshoot

+If build is not going well, remove the `target` directory from the template.